June Faire 2026

 Baronial Rapier Championship Tournament

-• 9am – 9:45am Lists open/close.
+• 8:30-9:00 Lists open/close.
 It is suggested you get there early if you wish to compete for Champion.
-This includes checking in for pre-reg as well.
 Non-competing entrants will be at Their Excellencies discretion and not guaranteed.
-Their may be a brief invocation court at 9:45.

 Closing Baronial Court